-1. If a high static pressure test is performed, pressure must be applied to all three of spring chamber, inlet and outlet of body at the same level.

-DO NOT HIGH STATIC PRESSURE TEST THE BODY WITHOUT SPRING CHAMBER PRESSURIZED.
+If a high static pressure test is performed, pressure must be applied to all three, the loading chamber, the inlet and the outlet of body at the same level.
+DO NOT HIGH STATIC PRESSURE TEST THE BODY WITHOUT LOADING CHAMBER PRESSURIZED.
 NOT ADHERING WILL DO PHYSICAL DAMAGE TO INTERNALS THAT COULD RENDER THE UNIT INOPERABLE.